staceybrandsma/staceybrandsma.github.io/docs/experience.md

 ## Data Scientist 2 ~ Parsyl
 _March 2021 - July 2021_
+I worked
+Key Projects:
+- Built production model for predicting location of facility using IOT devices.
+- Deployed and built algorithm for predicting shelf life lost for muscle meat products in the cold chain

 ## Data Scientist ~ HCA Healthcare
 _April 2020 to March 2021_\